-The contributions, benefit payments and the Plan's net cash flow (NCF) are represented by the chart above.
-The NCF - shown as the black line in the chart - has slowly decreased during the period shown, but shows a slight increase the past two years, with a -\$6.1 million net cash flow this year (less than 0.3% of total plan assets).
-A negative net cash flow could magnify the losses during a market decline hindering the Plan in its ability to absorb market fluctuations.
+The contributions, benefit payments, administrative expenses and the Plan's net cash flow (NCF) are represented by the chart above.
+The NCF - shown as the black line in the chart - has been slightly negative for the last eight years, with a -\$9.8 million net cash flow this year (about 0.4% of total plan assets).
+A significant increase in future negative net cash flow could magnify the losses during a market decline hindering the Plan in its ability to absorb market fluctuations.
 The implications of a plan in negative net cash flow are that the impact of market fluctuations can be more severe: As assets are being depleted to pay benefits in down markets, there is less principal available to be reinvested during favorable return periods.